teacheredu-euniwell/oer-diversity-inclusion/README.md

 Malouff, J. M., & Thorsteinsson, E. B. (2016).
 Bias in grading: A meta-analysis of experimental research findings.
 Australian Journal of Education, 60(3), 245–256. https://doi.org/10.1177/0004944116664618

 Mead, G. H. (1934).
-Geist, Identität und Gesellschaft: aus der Sicht des Sozialbehaviorismus.
-Suhrkamp.
+Mind, self and society from the standpoint of a social behaviorist.
+University of Chicago Press. https://www.ssoar.info/ssoar/handle/document/50777

 Nickerson, R. S. (1998).
 Confirmation bias: A ubiquitous phenomenon in many guises.
 Review of General Psychology: Journal of Division 1, of the American Psychological Association, 2(2), 175–220. https://doi.org/10.1037/1089-2680.2.2.175